SHRUG-FM: Reliability-Aware Foundation Models for Earth Observation: Methodology

+From an information-theoretic perspective, the total uncertainty in a model's prediction—represented by the \textbf{Predictive Entropy} $\mathcal{H}(\bar{p})$—can be decomposed into these two distinct components.
+This additive decomposition allows for the formal separation of uncertainty stemming from the model parameters (\textit{epistemic}) from the uncertainty inherent in the data itself (\textit{aleatoric}):

+Consequently, we use both mutual information and average entropy as task-specific uncertainty scores ($\mathcal{U}_T$) within our selective prediction framework.
+Predictive probabilities and ensemble-based uncertainty scores are used only as relative signals for selection, and hence, we do not additionally calibrate the uncertainties.

-\paragraph{1.
-Uncertainty over Region of Interest} To obtain a single uncertainty value for an entire image, we aggregate a chosen pixel-level metric over a specific region of interest (ROI).
-For a given pixel-level uncertainty metric $\mathcal{M}(\mathbf{x})$ (e.g., Predictive Variance), the image-level uncertainty $\mathcal{U}_{image}$ is the average of that metric over the ROI.
+\paragraph{Image-level Uncertainty.} To obtain a single uncertainty value for an entire image, we aggregate each previous pixel-level metric over a specific region of interest (ROI).
+For a given pixel-level uncertainty metric $\mathcal{M}(x)$ (e.g., Average Entropy), the image-level uncertainty, also referred to as $\mathcal{U}_{T}$, is the average of each metric over the ROI. \scorebox{